-- Invitations to attend functions where the Member represents the Council (opening ceremonies, public speaking events, conferences). - 5.3 The following are examples of unacceptable hospitality: - Holidays, including accommodation and travel arrangements - Offers of theatre tickets for the member and his family or free travel - Personal invitations for evenings out with representatives from a company or firm who have dealings with the council or who are likely to have dealings in the future. - Members are advised to err on the side of caution and if in any doubt as to the integrity of the offer / invite, the Member should consult the Monitoring Officer or refuse.
+- 5.3 The following are examples of unacceptable hospitality: - Holidays, including accommodation and travel arrangements - Offers of theatre tickets for the Member and their family or free travel - Personal invitations for evenings out with representatives from a company or firm who have dealings with the council or who are likely to have dealings in the future.

+Members are advised to err on the side of caution and if in any doubt as to the integrity of the offer / invite, the Member should consult the Monitoring Officer or refuse.